Contributing: deposit vs withdrawal

 - more likely to be far from clinics and quality food vendors

-Formal education often provides foundational principles of nutrition, healthy behaviors, and general health literacy and employment is an avenue for insurance benefits; when Southern communities have higher poverty rates, lower educational attainment rates, and low-wage economies, they are more susceptible to poor health outcomes, driven by policy that marginalizes low-income communities.
+Formal education often provides foundational principles of nutrition, healthy behaviors, and general health literacy and employment is an avenue for insurance benefits; when Southern communities have higher poverty rates, lower educational attainment rates, and low-wage economies, they are more susceptible to poor health outcomes, driven by policies that marginalize low-income communities.
 The provisions of the Affordable Care Act made strides in addressing issues of healthcare access, but to holistically address health equity, communities must also consider the underlying environmental, social, and economic factors that enable good health.

 We sometimes think about climate change affecting endangered species or making snow a little less likely here in the South.
 While scientists warn of the likelihood of both scenarios, it’s worth considering the economic dangers of climate change, especially as the frequency and intensity of weather events and storms increase.
 Many Southern communities are vulnerable due to proximity to water and low-lying land.
 Paired with higher rates of poverty and lower levels of educational attainment that make bouncing back from economic setbacks, like damaged homes or lost jobs, more difficult, and policies that don’t adequately support recovery, environmental events can have long-term economic effects on individuals, families, and communities.
 In 2017 alone, hurricanes hit Southern communities with devastating effects—in rural communities like Princeville, N.C., and metro communities like Houston.
 Current global practices, such as relying heavily on fossil fuels, contribute to increasing atmospheric temperature, which may explain in part why we’re seeing an uptick in these intense storms.
 Scientists predict that, as temperatures and sea levels rise, we should expect to see increasing energy costs, risk of cardiac and pulmonary disease, agricultural failures, and threats to coastal real estate and housing.20

 Supporting economic and environmental resiliency is crucial to shared well-being in the region.
-Resiliency can be built at local or state level by creating recovery policies that more accurately reflect the realities of flooding and by ensuring that local manufacturers and other industries don’t contribute to the degradation of natural resources.
-Forward-thinking leaders in education and employment also can help build community resiliency by providing education and employment opportunities that lead to credentials and living-wage employment, so that residents can acquire the savings and safety net needed to “weather” life’s storms.
+Resiliency can be built at the local or state level by creating recovery policies that more accurately reflect the realities of flooding and by ensuring that local manufacturers and other industries don’t contribute to the degradation of natural resources.
+Forward-thinking leaders in education and employment also can help build community resiliency by providing education and employment opportunities that lead to credentials and living-wage employment, so residents can acquire the savings and safety net needed to “weather” life’s storms.

 The way forward: investing more than we withdraw

 The shift in state-level investment in higher education is perhaps one of the starkest indicators of the shift from making deposits in our future infrastructure of opportunity to making withdrawals from its fundamental institutions.
 In a five-year period from 2011-2016, almost every state reduced fiscal support for higher education.
-These institutions are critical pieces of an infrastructure to the development of people and economies, providing not only the educated workforce, but new social and professional connections for people and innovative technologies and businesses that spark economic growth in the region.
+These institutions are critical pieces of an infrastructure essential to the development of people and economies, providing not only the educated workforce, but new social and professional connections for people and innovative technologies and businesses that spark economic growth in the region.

 But it’s not just schools and jobs that make places prosperous; it’s also the foresight to have civic and physical infrastructure in place that makes it possible for communities and economies to respond and adapt when the unpredictable happens.
 This requires public and philanthropic investment that is forward-looking, pro-active, and not just reactive.
 Erskine Bowles, recalling his father, called this “adding to the community woodpile”;21 both individuals and institutions have the ability to support this kind of preparation and investment.